syncfusion-content/blazor-docs/blazor/diagram/style.md

 ![Thin grid in Blazor Diagram](images/ThinGrid.png)

-To change the appearance of the thick grid, use the following CSS code:
+To customize the appearance of the thick grid lines in your diagram, apply the following CSS code:

 ```cshtml
 <style>